 Setting the static IP address for your Hue Hub means you can control your lights from anywhere in the world.
 Using certain smart apps.

 Hue Router DHCP Address Reservation – Not sealed

 Next go to DHCP reservation address section, and add a new rule.
 For the Philips Hue Bridge you will need to know the MAC address which looks something like 00:83:33:21:8A each number will be different for each Hue Bridge.

 The hue bridge Mac address is also written on the bottom of the device.

-For a great read on installing a complete Philips Hue lighting system in your home, and to get some bargain discounts check out our Hue review.
-If you would like to do voice control of your Hue lights, and impress your guests, check out the Google Home voice commands list.
+For a great read on installing a complete Philips Hue lighting system in your home, check out our detailed 3rd Gen Hue review.
+If you would like to do voice control of your Hue lights and impress your guests, check out the Google Home voice commands list.

 Let me know below if this Hue IP address change has helped you.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.